ermiralliu/rain-simulator-cpp/README.md

 Wind preferrably should be ~<|1000|, otherwise it does not look well.

 If it snows, snow sticks and will be removed when it rains.

+Updates:
+No global variables.
+Separated logically into classes and files.
+Better readability.